Babyeggz/CyberDump/Cyber Security Lab/LabSetup.md

 # Lab Setup Intro
 This is guide to help you set up your own virtualized lab environment for penetration testing and malware analysis!
+How do you use the lab responsibly after setp?
+Only the windows 10 machines have a network card with access to the internet, only enable it when you need to access the internet.
+Otherwise, disable the network card with connection to the internet as to prevent malware from escaping or accidental breakout.

 ## Setup Overview
 **My machine specs**- 2018 HDR Lenovo ThinkPad X1 Carbon (6th Gen) - Windows 10 Pro - Intel Quad Core i7-8650U, 1TB NVMe-PCIe SSD, 16GB RAM